ethereum/remix-vscode/README.md

 # Ethereum Remix extension for Visual Studio Code
-This project brings Remix plugins to Visual Studio Code.<br>Remix plugins can perform a variety of tasks such as verifying contracts, generating documentation, running tutorials, compiling and debugging and much more.<br>The plugin system and API of Remix allows plugins that run in Remix to run in Visual Studio Code too.<br>
+This project brings Remix plugins to Visual Studio Code.<br>Remix plugins can perform a variety of tasks such as verifying contracts, generating documentation, running tutorials, compiling and debugging and much more.<br>The Remix Plugin API allows plugins that run in Remix to run in Visual Studio Code too.<br>
-It allows developers to access and interact with the file system and other components, extensions and other Remix plugins in Visual Studio without actually having to create a different code base.
+It allows developers to access and interact with the file system, components, extensions and other Remix plugins without actually having to create a different code base.

 For more info on what Remix is and what plugins do please visit our [Remix IDE](https://remix.ethereum.org/) and [Remix Project website](https://remix-project.org/)